mina-medhat-00/JS-Draft/todo-app/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+Users should be able to:

+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Add new todos to the list
+- Mark todos as complete
+- Delete todos from the list
+- Filter by all/active/complete todos
+- Clear all completed todos
+- Toggle light and dark mode
+- **Bonus**: Drag and drop to reorder items on the list